 Why we like it: You can easily import data from Quicken, which you can’t do in Mint.
 There are no ads, though there is an annual fee.
 And you can create reports to give you in-depth feedback on your finances.

 Sign up for the free 15-day trial.

-If you want a fully-functional way to track your accounts — including investment accounts — the latest version of Quicken has really taken things up a notch.
+If you want a fully functional way to track your accounts — including investment accounts — the latest version of Quicken has really taken things up a notch.
 Quicken now makes use of the cloud, and it can sync up your desktop with what’s available online.
-One of the best fully-functional options.
+One of the best fully functional options.
 However, Quicken for Mac isn’t nearly as good.
-If you have a Mac, there are alternatives on the list.
+If you have a Mac, there are alternatives on this list.

-One of the few native applications for Apple’s MacOS operating system.
-Besides Quicken for Mac your options are somewhat limited to either Banktivity or Moneydance.
-Banktivity is the most fully featured app.
-In addition, like Quicken for Windows, Banktivity offers mobile synchronization with either your Apple iPad, iPhone or even Apple Watch!
+This is one of the few native applications for Apple’s MacOS operating system.
+In addition, like Quicken for Windows, Banktivity offers mobile synchronization with your Apple iPad, iPhone and even Apple Watch!

-PowerWallet is an online money management tool created to help everyday people rebuild, and secure their finances.
-It allows users to link all of their accounts to one platform, and then analyzes their expenses to help them build a workable budget.
+PowerWallet is an online money management tool created to help everyday people rebuild and secure their finances.
+It allows users to link all of their accounts to one platform.
+Then it analyzes their expenses to help them build a workable budget.
 PowerWallet makes recommendations based on your overall financial plans.
-As a bonus, the program will alert you to discounts based on their interests and spending patterns.
-If you are looking for a simple but safe budgeting service, this might be the program for you.
+As a bonus, the program will alert you to discounts based on your interests and spending patterns.
+If you are looking for a simple but safe budgeting service, this may be the program for you.

 Why we like it: It’s free and it alerts you to discounts, so this app is truly built to save you money.
 PowerWallet also places a premium on privacy and security.
 It promises to never sell or distribute your data “at any time, for any reason.”
 It also doesn’t store any of your data, which is a rare thing among any kind of app.